-WRI is a global research organization that spans more than 50 countries, with offices in the United States, China, India, Brazil, and more.
-Our more than 450 experts and staff work closely with leaders to turn big ideas into action to sustain our natural resources—the foundation of economic opportunity and human well-being.
+World Resources Institute (WRI) is a global research organization that spans more than 60 countries, with offices in Brazil, China, Europe, India, Indonesia, Mexico, and the United States.
+Our more than 700 experts and staff turn big ideas into action at the nexus of environment, economic opportunity and human well-being.

 Natural resources are at the foundation of economic opportunity and human well-being.
 But today, we are depleting Earth’s resources at rates that are not sustainable, endangering economies and people’s lives.
 People depend on clean water, fertile land, healthy forests, and a stable climate.
 Livable cities and clean energy are essential for a sustainable planet.
 We must address these urgent, global challenges this decade.